College Campus Checklist — Huge Guide with 37 College Essentials for Guys

 BONUS: Create a “Starter Kit” of laundry products –

-A graduation gift for the guy who has it all — but doesn’t realize it.
+It is a graduation gift for the guy who has it all but doesn’t realize it.
 The means to do his very own laundry!
-(Thanks Mom!)
+(Thanks, Mom!)

-Step #1 – Find a plastic hamper and fill it with detergent, stain spray, wool dryer balls, and anything else you can find to give your student a step up on managing his own laundry duties.
+Step #1: Find a plastic hamper and fill it with detergent, stain spray, wool dryer balls, and anything else you can find to give your student a step up on managing his laundry duties.

-Step #2 – Make sure he knows exactly how to use all of these items!!
-Even if he does his own laundry at home, not all washing machines and dryers work the same way.
-It might be a good idea to go visit the campus laundry room before getting in your car & leaving for your homeward journey.
+Step #2: Make sure he knows exactly how to use all of these items!!
+Even if he does his laundry at home, not all washing machines and dryers work the same way.
+It might be a good idea to visit the campus laundry room before getting in your car & leaving for your homeward journey.

-Otherwise, you may be getting a phone call at 3 am as your son desperately tries to figure out these contraptions.
+Otherwise, you may be getting a phone call at 3 am as your son desperately tries to figure out these gadgets.